-Actual results at the completion of the three-year performance cycle will be determined by the following ranking of TSR performance:
+Actual results at the completion of the performance cycle will be determined based on the Company's ranking of TSR performance.
+Payout potential ranges from 0% to 200% of target award value.

-Upon completion of the 2019 - 2021 PSU performance cycle, the Committee will determine final payout levels, if any, and PSUs will be distributed to the Named Executive Officers, along with a cash payment equal to any dividends or equivalents for earned shares that may have accrued during the performance cycle.
+Upon completion of the 2020 PSU performance cycle, the Committee will determine final payout levels, if any, and shares will be distributed to the Named Executive Officers, along with a cash payment equal to any dividends or equivalents for earned shares that may have accrued during the performance cycle.